 Cornerstone Christian Church Leadership

 The book of Acts details the organization of the Lord’s church.
 A main ingredient of that is leadership.
-The Church’s leadership is comprised of Elders (Shepherds, Pastors).
+The Church’s leadership is comprised of Shepherds (Elders, Pastors).
 These men are appointed by a local body of believers to give servant leadership to the body.

-At Cornerstone Christian Church we elect elders at the beginning of each fiscal year.
-Elders serve one year and then must be reelected.
+At Cornerstone Christian Church we elect Shepherds at the beginning of each fiscal year.
+Shepherds serve one year and then must be reelected.

-Our Elders for the current fiscal year are (from left to right):
+Our Shepherds for the current fiscal year are (from left to right):

-In addition to the Elders, Cornerstone Christian Church has set apart several Ministry Coordinators.
+In addition to the Shepherds, Cornerstone Christian Church has set apart several Ministry Coordinators.
 These include:

 Gerald Wilgus – Land/Building Acquisition